-Your Raleigh Injury at Work Lawyer Explains Your Settlement
+Your Raleigh Injury at Work Attorney Explains Your Settlement

 Another type of settlement is based on the wage differential between pre and post-injury wages.
 These payments are limited to 500 weekly installments.
 Insurance companies typically resist paying these claims even when the worker is entitled to it.

-Permanent and Total Disability Can Also Be Obtained with a Raleigh Injury at Work Lawyer
+Permanent and Total Disability Can Also Be Obtained with a Raleigh Injury at Work Attorney

 Your Lawyer Can Help You With Your Lump Sum Settlement After a Workplace Accident

-Normally, an injured worker would have a period of time to claim future medical care or to reopen his case.
+Normally, an injured worker would have a period of time to claim future medical care or reopen his case.
 However, some insurance companies wish to “clincher,” which closes the case forever.
 They will usually pay a lump sum in order to close the case.
-A clincher of a case stops your right to receive payments for additional medical care, to reopen the case for change of condition, or to have another hearing before the Industrial Commission.
-Great caution should be exercised when a clincher agreement is proposed.
-A Raleigh injury at work attorney can take steps which will add value to the claim, for example, by estimating the costs of future medical care or the potential for a change of condition.
+A clincher of a case stops your right to receive payments for additional medical care, to reopen the case for a change of condition, or to have another hearing before the Industrial Commission.
+Great caution should be exercised when a clincher agreement is proposed to avoid workers’ compensation mistakes.
+A Raleigh injury at work attorney can take steps that will add value to the claim, for example, by estimating the costs of future medical care or the potential for a change of condition.

-Contact a Raleigh Injury at Work Lawyer from Martin and Jones Today
+Contact a Raleigh Injury at Work Attorney from Martin and Jones Today

 Deciding if you should accept a worker’s compensation settlement is a very complicated decision.
 You need to know if you are receiving your maximum compensation and if you’re being treated fairly.
 We encourage you to contact a Raleigh injury at work attorney today before you take less than you deserve.